Concealer is a makeup essential for anyone, whether you’re just starting or have been wearing makeup for years.

-Concealer is a makeup product used to hide various skin imperfections, including dark circles under the eyes, age spots, acne, discoloration, and scars.
+Concealer is a makeup product that hides various skin imperfections, including dark circles under the eyes, age spots, acne, discoloration, and scars.

 A good example is the Maybelline New York Fit Me Concealer.
-It has a liquid formula and it comes in a tube with a does-foot applicator.
+It has a liquid formula and comes in a tube with a doe-foot applicator.